You don’t want to pay the penalty for a car insurance lapse in New York.

 You’d have to pay a $750 civil penalty to reinstate a revoked license.
 That’s a lot more than $50 for a suspended license.
 To reinstate a revoked registration, you basically have to apply for a new one.
 You might have to take driving tests again, and you’d have to pay the typical fee to register a vehicle.

-Penalties For Causing An Accident Without Insurance In NY
+Penalties For Causing An Accident Without N.Y.
+Car Insurance

 At this point, you could almost buy a new Rolex with the money you’d spend on fees and fines for getting caught driving without insurance.
 But it gets worse.